citp/privacy-policy-historical/a/ad/ade/adeccousa.com.md

 **Revisions to the Policy**

 If we change this privacy policy we will post any updates here for your review.
-If we change material terms in this Policy, we will provide notice of the revised policy for 30 days on the home page at [www.AdeccoUSA.com](https://web.archive.org/) with a link back to this page.
+If we change material terms in this Policy, we will provide notice of the revised policy for 30 days on the home page at [www.adeccousa.com](https://web.archive.org/) with a link back to this page.

 This Policy is effective as of 01/23/2008.
 If you have any questions about our website privacy policies, please contact us at:

-**Adecco**
+**Adecco Group**
-Attn: Sidharth Mehta
+Attn: Todd Weise

-Director Online Marketing & Product Development
+Director of Digital Production

-Adecco Group
+10151 Deerwood Park Blvd

-175 Broadhollow Rd
+Building 200, Suite 400

-Melville, NY 11747
+Jacksonville, FL 32256